bhecquet/seleniumRobot-grid/doc/doc.md

 ## Running ##

 ### Running Hub ###
-For hub, start grid with `java -cp *.jar org.openqa.grid.selenium.GridLauncher -role hub` The hub configuration will be automatically generated.
+For hub, start grid with `java -cp *.jar com.infotel.seleniumrobot.grid.GridStarter -role hub` The hub configuration will be automatically generated.
 It's also possible to give your custom configuration or any other arguments accepted by selenium-grid

 ### Running node ###